 For context this BPG sets out the broader Integrated Strategic Planning and Reporting Framework (ISPRF) introduced by the new legislation and regulations.
-However the specific requirements for the financial statements in council 2020-21 annual reports continue to refer to the Local Government Act 1989 and the Local Government (Planning and Reporting) Regulations 2014.

 The annual reporting responsibilities for Victorian councils also reflect the requirements of Australian Accounting Standards and the Local Government Performance Reporting Framework (LGPRF).
 The regulations continue to require the financial statements in annual reports to be prepared in accordance with the LGMFR.
 The LGMFR and BPG are developed to assist councils in the preparation of financial statements for inclusion in their annual report.